dymmond/sayer/docs/api-reference/core/pluggins.md

 ## Writing a Plugin

-1. In your package’s `pyproject.toml` or `setup.cfg`, define an entry point:
+1. In your package's `pyproject.toml` or `setup.cfg`, define an entry point:

 ```toml
 [project.entry-points."sayer.commands"]